For additional information please visit our Fibromyalgia Care page.

 Misalignments of the spinal bones (subluxations) puts pressure on the nerves and interrupts the communication between the brain and the body.
 The nervous system (the brain, spinal cord and nerves) controls and coordinates the function of the entire body.
 Chiropractic adjustments restore proper alignment to the spine and remove irritation to nerves, allowing neurological messages to be passed from the central nervous system to the body and back to the brain.

 Our goal is to get your spine and nervous system functioning at 100%, and reduce the pain of fibromyalgia.
 Chiropractic manipulation can be helpful for people with fibromyalgia—but you know your body best!
 Weigh your options and decide if chiropractic is something you’d like to try as a natural alternative.

-If you are looking for effective alternatives to medications for treating your fibromyalgia suffering, please contact the doctors at Integrated Medical at (888) 450-9191 to schedule a free consultation.
-We will work closely with you to fully understand your situation, help you find the cause of your suffering and develop a treatment plan that will help you achieve the relief you need.
+If you are looking for effective alternatives to medications for managing your fibromyalgia suffering, please contact the doctors at Integrated Medical at (888) 450-9191 to schedule a free consultation.
+We will work closely with you to fully understand your situation, help you find the cause of your suffering and develop a plan that will help you achieve the relief you need.